enriquefuzzy/java-testng/README.md

 Uncomment `maven-surefire-plugin` configuration in `pom.xml` to force Cucumber options from `testng.xml`

+WebDriver is initialized and torn down before/after each test by using Hooks.java

 ### MVN Execution Commands

 Execute default tests with `mvn clean test`